 Do you wear your Submariner on its original bracelet?
 Or are you one of those who is constantly changing out bracelets and straps, like those crazy Paneristi?

 We know one guy who changes fairly often, going to rubber or a black or sand colored nylon strap, but who says his 14060M “always ends up back on the steel.”

 For you vintage Sub owners, those original riveted bracelets were kind of tinny, weren’t they.
 But they’re historically correct, flimsy clasp and all.

-There IS something about a Sub on steel, isn’t there?
+There is something about a Sub on steel, isn’t there?

 Remember the MilSub with the welded bars?
-It could only be worn with a NATO/Zulu strap.
+It could only be worn with a nylon/Zulu strap.
 Can’t have a genre-defining tool watch falling off just as you’re setting the fuse on a detonation device at a depth of 80 feet now, can we

 But we’re betting precious few of you are wearing your Subs that way.

 And there’s leather.
 Amateur and semi-professional strap makers have been coming out of the woodwork the last few years.
 Mostly they serve the aforementioned Paneristi community, but a lot of them are gathering a following with other watch collectors.

 What factors go into the strap/bracelet decision?
 We’re betting comfort is high on your list.
 Do you wear your watch above or below your wrist knuckle?
 Does the crown dig into the back of your hand when you flex your wrist?
 Do you like your watch to fit tight or hang loose on your wrist?